Hi! I’m Carol Tice, the founder and Den Mother of Freelance Writers Den. The Den learning and support community has been around since 2011.

-My mission is to help as many freelance writers as I can discover how to earn more from their writing.
+My mission is to help as many freelance writers as I can to grow their writing income.

-You might wonder why I started this community — MALW not keeping me busy enough?
+You might wonder why I started this community — the 700+ blog posts on Make a Living Writing not keeping me busy enough?
 Haha… yeah, that wasn’t it.

 I opened The Freelance Writers Den to give you more and better-organized, quality information and individual help with your freelance writing career.

-Basically, the Den is an accelerator for ramping up your freelance writing income.
+Basically, the Den is designed to help you ramp up your freelance writing income.
 You could take years to figure this all out on your own, or use the Den resources and get there a lot faster.

 Are you a nonmember who’s got a question about the Den?
-Feel free to shoot me an email at carol @ caroltice . com.
+Feel free to shoot me an email at email@example.com.

 My wonderful staff

-Of course, I can’t run this whole new room stuffed full of freelance-writing resources by myself.
-So there are a bunch of people who are also helping out in the Den.
+Of course, I can’t run this whole room stuffed full of 200+ freelance-writing resources by myself.
+So there are a bunch of truly awesome people who help out in the Den.
 When I’m not around, they are here to help you get the answers you need.

 The Writing Pros